 Delivering our care

 We deliver care to our patients at the Hospice and in their own homes.
 We provide outpatient services from our main Hospice building in Snettisham, and daycare in this and other suitable locations within our catchment area, chosen in order to minimise travelling times and distances for patients attending these sessions.

-The Hospice-at-Home team is comprised of three Clinical Nurse Specialists in palliative care and three full-time Healthcare Assistants.
+The Hospice-at-Home team is comprised of Clinical Nurse Specialists in palliative care and palliative nursing assistants.
 The team provide a seven days-a-week service in partnership with Norfolk Community Health and Care NHS Trust and Marie Curie Cancer Care.
 This service is commissioned by the NHS West Norfolk Clinical Commissioning Group.
 The Consultant in Palliative Medicine from the Queen Elizabeth Hospital acts as the clinical lead for the service.

 We also provide care for carers and the bereaved, both at the Hospice and in their own homes.